nsrau/azure-docs.it-it/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-prerequisites.md

 <properties
-   pageTitle="Prerequisiti tecnici per la creazione di un'immagine di macchina virtuale per Azure Marketplace | Microsoft Azure" description="Informazioni sui requisiti per la creazione e la distribuzione di un'immagine di macchina virtuale in Azure Marketplace per l'acquisto da parte di altri utenti." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="" editor=""/>
+   pageTitle="Technical prerequisites for creating a virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand the requirements for creating and deploying a virtual machine image to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII" manager="" editor=""/>

 <tags
   ms.service="marketplace"